 Like many other fine actors, Stallone is known for mingling with fellow actors and cigar aficionados on the set.
 Carl Weathers, best known for his role as Apollo Creed in Rocky, credits Stallone for introducing him to cigars.
 Another well-known actor and cigar lover, Arnold Schwarzenegger, appeared with Stallone in The Expendables.
 Off-screen, however, the two are rumored to have had cigar-smoking sessions that were nothing less than renowned.
-Finally, during the filming of Copland, Stallone also enjoyed some great smokes with another, well-known cigar aficionado – Robert DeNiro.
+Finally, during the filming of Copland, Stallone also enjoyed some great smokes with another well-known cigar aficionado – Robert DeNiro.

-What Does a Legend Smoke?
+What Does a Legendary Brother of the Leaf Smoke?

 No Rest for the Weary